Efficient Rare-Event Simulation for Random Geometric Graphs via Importance Sampling: Introduction

 Accurate estimation of key characteristics in Gilbert graphs, such as the mean values of the size of the largest component or the maximum degree, is crucial for understanding the behavior and performance of systems modeled by these graphs.
 However, except for a few isolated special cases, such fundamental characteristics cannot be computed in closed form.
 On the other hand, Monte Carlo simulation has become a central tool in the study of such networks; see e.g. \cite{bb2,bb1}, where the simplicity of the Gilbert graph model makes it possible to estimate the typical behavior of large random networks by standard Monte Carlo simulation to a very high precision.
 However, in many applications, it is not enough to know the average case.
 We need to understand how the system behaves with respect to rare events, where a rare event is an event that occurs infrequently but can have a significant impact.
 For instance, in the context of telecommunication networks, it is not enough that the network provides good service on average; rather, users expect it to work well with very high probability.
-These challenges have been the motivation for questions of rare-event probabilities in spatial random networks, which is now a vibrant research field.
+These challenges have been the motivation for questions of rare-event probabilities in spatial random networks, which is now a vibrant research field. {While the network models encountered in practice are more complex than the Gilbert graph, we believe that our results represent a first step toward rare-event analysis of more realistic spatial random networks, with significant potential in combining the importance-sampling schemes developed in this paper with large-deviation principles.}

-To understand the scope and complexity of such research problems, we first note that investigating rare events is a challenging topic even for basic random graph models that do not involve any form of geometric information, such as the Erd\H{o}s--R\'enyi graph.
+To understand the scope and complexity of such research problems, we first note that investigating rare events is a challenging topic even for basic random graph models that do not involve any form of geometric information, such as the Erd\H{o}s-R\'enyi graph.
 For example, there is a series of papers that investigate probabilities of large deviations for the number of triangles in this type of graphs, see \cite{tr1,tr3,tr2}.
 Also, the largest connected component was recently investigated, see \cite{comp1,comp2}.
-While \citep{comp1} is only dealing with the Erd\H{o}s-R\'enyi graph, the more recent paper \citep{comp2} considers more general (kernel-based) random graphs.
+While \cite{comp1} { deals with only} the Erd\H{o}s-R\'enyi graph, the more recent paper by \cite{comp2} considers more general (kernel-based) random graphs.